nivag8899/nivag8899/README.md

 - **University of California, Berkeley**, Visiting Student, February 2024 - May 2024

 ## Experience
-- **Xiaomi Corporation**, Backend Development Intern, June 2024 - Present
+- **Xiaomi Corporation**, Backend Development Intern, June 2024 - August 2024
+- **Wuhan National Laboratory for Optoelectronics (WNLO)**, Research Assitant, September 2024 - Present

 <!--
 **nivag8899/nivag8899** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.